hytechclub/web-102/README.md

 # Web 102 Course Overview
 The Web 102 course introduces the basics of JavaScript.
+Students will learn fundamental programming topics like variables, input/output, functions, conditionals, and loops.
+By the end of the semester, they will be able to build their own interactive website!

 ## Outline
 Follow this schedule: